Retirement Savings Options for the Self-Employed

 Whether you are an entrepreneurial mogul in the making or a just-getting-going gig worker, you have the extra job of having to run your own personal HR department.
 That means you’re in charge of your retirement savings plan.

-There are special retirement accounts for the self-employed, and what’s best is in large part a function of where you are in your career, and your cash flow.
+There are special retirement accounts for the self-employed.
+What’s best is a function of where you are in your career, and your cash flow.

 Roth individual retirement account (IRA)

 Best for: Entrepreneurs who have yet to hit the mother lode and could use a backup emergency plan.

 Maximum 2019 contribution: $6,000 if you’re younger than 50; $7,000 if you’re at least 50.

 A Roth IRA can multitask.
 Its central job is as a retirement savings plan, but it can also be a backup emergency savings account.